kirsho/Singularity/Intro2Singularity.md

 - an example of a yml file
 You can clone it to build and use this this env.

+You can also see example of definition file I use [here](https://github.com/kirsho/Singularity/tree/master/def]

 # How to share and deploy your Singularity image

 ## By mail
 Just send the `.def` file.
-Any user with Singularity installed in his machine can re-build the image
+Any user with Singularity installed in his machine can re-build the image.

-## With a hard drive, through scp
+## With a hard drive, through scp, etc...
-Share the image. quite stupid, could weight 1 Go at least.
-Share the `def file`
+Share the image.
+Quite stupid, could weight 1 Go at least.
+Share the `def file` instead.
+But can be easier if your collaborators do not handle Singularity

-## With hubs
+## on line With hubs
 ### Sylabs Hub
 with `singularity push`.
-Requires version > 3.0.1 which is not installed yet at RPBS.
+Requires version > 3.0.1.

 ### Singularity hub
+** this section must be updated since shub is now datalad.**

 [shub](https://www.singularity-hub.org/) container registry
 It works with your github account